ilchen/RMaFI/README.md

 ```commandline
 python3 -m pip install -r requirements.txt
 ```
-For a few problems relying on the Extreme Value Theory in Chapter 13 _The Historical Simulation Approach_, where we need to solve optimization problems, TensorFlow 2.x will be needed:
+For one problem in Chapter 11 _Copulas and Correlations_ and a few problems relying on the Extreme Value Theory in Chapter 13 _The Historical Simulation Approach_, where we need to solve optimization problems, TensorFlow 2.x will be needed:
 ```commandline
 python3 -m pip install -r requirements_extra.txt
 ```